dalibormitaseu/LinuxforSystemAdmins/README.md

 Collect Linux Block Device Information: lsblk -a
-Print Linux File System Information: sudo fdisk -l Check free disk space: df -ah to see if a Linux service is running: service mysql status
+Print Linux File System Information: sudo fdisk -l Check free disk space: df -ah
+To see if a Linux service is running: service mysql status Check the size of a directory in Linux: du -ah /home/Zabacek